gruntwork-io/docs/docs/pipelines/maintain/extending.md

 Common reasons that you might decide to do this include:

 - You wish to add additional steps to the workflow that are specific to your organization.
-- You wish to utilize a forked action used in an existing steps in the workflow to suit your organization's needs (more on that below).
+- You wish to utilize a forked action used in existing step(s) in the workflow to suit your organization's needs (more on that below).

 :::caution
-If you chose to fork Gruntwork's `pipelines-workflows` in your GitHub organization note that Gruntwork will have visibility to that repository ([docs](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/about-permissions-and-visibility-of-forks#about-permissions-for-creating-forks)).
+If you choose to fork Gruntwork's `pipelines-workflows` into your GitHub organization note that Gruntwork will have visibility to that repository ([docs](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/about-permissions-and-visibility-of-forks#about-permissions-for-creating-forks)).
 If you have concerns about this you can instead [mirror](https://docs.github.com/en/repositories/creating-and-managing-repositories/duplicating-a-repository) the repository.
 Reach out to <support@gruntwork.io> if you need assistance with this.

 Do not include any sensitive information in your forked repository, especially if hosted publicly.
 :::